Skip to content

 • Exec approvals: security: allowlist — only specific CLI tools

-• Sessions: sessions_send and sessions_spawn DENIED
+• Sessions: sessions_send ALLOWED (can message main agent), sessions_spawn DENIED

 {